WordPress Plugins

 Hyper Cache

-Hyper Cache is the first caching plugin I worte for WordPress (not the last) and as far as I know, is widely used with success from many blogs.
+Hyper Cache is the first caching plugin I wrote for WordPress (not the last) and as far as I know, is widely used with success from many blogs.
 I know there are other more advanced cache plugins but some users reported me that Hyper Cache is working better for them… so I’m keeping it live but without adding complexity: most blogs do not need complexity, only a bit more performances.
-Another cache plugin I worte is Lite Cache: I use it on some high traffic blogs I maintain.

 Go to Hyper Cache official page.